-You might want to take a look at Figure 7-1 on page 7-9, which depicts the hierarchy of a VAST program, from individual samples all the way up to Multis, which can contain up to 16 programs.
+"Figure 7-1 VAST Program Structure" on page 7-5 depicts the hierarchy of a VAST program, from individual samples all the way up to Multis, which can contain up to 8 programs.

 Every VAST program contains at least one layer.
 A layer consists of a keymap and an algorithm for processing the samples contained in the keymap.
 Each sample is a separate digital recording of some kind of sound: musical, vocal, industrial, any sound at all.
 Individual samples are assigned to specific key ranges (from A 2 to D 3, for example), and are also assigned to be triggered at specific attack velocities.
 These assignments constitute the keymap.